rosu-2805/server-sdk/README.md

       }
   }
 ```
-If you want to get more details about a task (e.g. task parameters) use `GetTaskAsync` method.
+If you want to get more details about a task (e.g. task parameters), use the `GetTaskAsync` method.

 ##### Enabling/ disabling tasks